 Luke Georghiou,

-Deputy President and Deputy Vice-Chancellor University of Manchester; EUA-CDE Steering Committee Chair
+Deputy President and Deputy Vice-Chancellor University of Manchester; former EUA-CDE Steering Committee Chair